Altonymous/gopherswithgrenades/README.md

 ## Dependencies

 - AWS account.
+- Security group with port 22 inbound open for SSH
 - PEM Key file to place on the server to manage connections
   - Must be in your ~/.ssh directory.
   - Must set the permissions to read-only.